A four-storey block of student housing is planned for the site currently occupied by the Lewes Road Co-op.

 It references an application for a four-storey block which was turned down on the neighbouring site, the old Natwest Site now occupied by the Panda Lounge.

 However, it says that since then, Lewes Road has been designated as a tall building corridor.

-The application says the design is inspired by renowned British modernist artists Ben Nicholson and Eric Ravillious.
+The application says the design is inspired by renowned British modernist artists Ben Nicholson and Eric Ravilious.

-It features a roof terrace at the third floor, and a green roof as well as a games, cinema and gym room, a study room and a laundry.
+It features a roof terrace on the third floor and a green roof as well as a games, cinema and gym room, a study room and a laundry.

 The scheme includes 42 studios, three of which are accessible, as well as 18 ensuite rooms and three shared kitchen/dining rooms.